 - Add your slightly al dente egg noodles in with your sauce and meatballs and stir gently.
 Bring to a low boil again and keep on stovetop for 3-5 minutes.

-- Dump contents in pan into a casserole dish and sprinkle with crispy fried onions.
+- Spray 9×13 casserole dish with non stick spray.
+Dump contents in dish and sprinkle with crispy fried onions on top.

 - Preheat oven to 375 degrees and bake for 20-25 minutes or until top is golden brown.
 Serve!